wenyuzhao/harness/README.md

 ## Git-tracked evaluation configs

-Evaluation configs are forced to be tracked by Git alongside your Rust crate. `cargo-harness` enforces that all changes in the current git repo, including the evaluation config itself, must be committed prior to running the benchmark.
+Evaluation configs are forced to be tracked by Git alongside your Rust crate. `harness` enforces that all changes in the current git repo, including the evaluation config itself, must be committed prior to running the benchmark.
 Otherwise, it will refuse to run.

 This ensures that each different evaluation alongside the benchmarked code is being tracked properly, without any accidental changes.
 Hence, it becomes possible to check the correctness or any details of any historical evaluations, by simply tracking back the git history.

 ## Tracked system environments

-`cargo-harness` assigns each individual evaluation a unique `RUNID` and generates a evaluation summary at `target/harness/logs/<RUNID>/config.toml`.
+`harness` assigns each individual evaluation a unique `RUNID` and generates a evaluation summary at `target/harness/logs/<RUNID>/config.toml`.
 The following environmental or evaluation info is tracked in the summary config file:

 * Git commit of the evaluation config
 * Git commit, cargo features, and environment variables used for producing each evaluated build
 * All global environment variables at the time of the run
 * OS / CPU / Memory / Cache information used for the run

-Reproducing a previous evaluation is as simple as running `cargo harness run --config <RUNID>`. `cargo-harness` automatically checks out the corresponding commits to ensure the codebase is exactly at the same state as the time `RUNID` was generated.
+Reproducing a previous evaluation is as simple as running `cargo harness run --config <RUNID>`. `harness` automatically checks out the corresponding commits to ensure the codebase is exactly at the same state as the time `RUNID` was generated.

 Any change to the system environments would affect reproducibility.
-So it's recommended to keep the same environment variables and the same OS / CPU / Memory / Cache config _as much as possible_. `cargo-harness` automatically compares the current system info against the recorded ones and warns the user for any differences.
+So it's recommended to keep the same environment variables and the same OS / CPU / Memory / Cache config _as much as possible_. `harness` automatically compares the current system info against the recorded ones and warns the user for any differences.

 # TODO: